 3. VITAMINS are essential.
 Vitamins have hit a huge controversy because they are unregulated.
 Bottom line: see someone qualified to help you choose the vitamins right for your body.
 Some vitamins are just crap because they lack biodiversity and their sources are not beneficial.
 Again, do your research or go see someone who has already done the research.

 Remember, I’m not a doctor OR a dietician, this is specifically from my experience.
 What I strongly advise is to develop a relationship with your doctor, and ASK questions.
 Be informed.
 Get your blood work checked and ask for specific results BESIDES just the typical cholesterol test.
 Brian Sanderoff adds, “I have long felt that the number one killer in our country today is actually ‘misinformation’… and that was never more true than the story of cholesterol.
 For years we have been lowering the guidelines for what acceptable numbers for cholesterol are.
 One would expect that the result would be less heart attacks… and that has not been the result.
 Sugar in our diets is the real culprit here, not fat.”
 Dang.
 Sugar.
 Sigh.
+You can now easily get vitamins at an online drugstore like this Canadian Pharmacy.

 There are two parts to this story—above is the cholesterol part.
 Be informed.
 Ask questions.
 Be concerned about your health enough because you only have ONE body.